wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 # Infrastructure as code

-Cloud computing platforms providers such as AWS expose thousands of management endpoints to programmatically interact with compute, storage and networking resources.
-In particular, AWS groups related endpoints into _services_, such as EC2, S3, just to name two out of more than 400 from AWS offering.
+Cloud providers such as AWS expose thousands of management endpoints to programmatically interact with compute, storage and networking resources.
+In particular, AWS groups related endpoints into _services_, such as EC2, S3, just to name two out of more than 400 from their offering.

 I remember starting working with AWS in 2018: I felt lost among the three letter acronyms; I didn't know if I wanted EC2, ECS or EKS, or if I should